 If you opt out of using the vendors, you will need to contact procurement to begin the normal RFP process.
 More information can be found on the Supply Chain website.

 Questions or feedback?

 We are committed to helping you through this process.
-If you have any questions or feedback, please contact the digital team for more information.
+If you have any questions or feedback, please contact the Digital Service team for more information.